papiodesu/leptos_book/src/view/05_forms.md

                 set_name.set(ev.target().value());
             }

-            // the 「prop:」 syntax lets you update a DOM property,
+            // the "prop:" syntax lets you update a DOM property,
             // rather than an attribute.
             //
-            // IMPORTANT: the 「value」 *attribute* only sets the
+            // IMPORTANT: the "value" *attribute* only sets the
             // initial value, until you have made a change.
-            // The 「value」 *property* sets the current value.
+            // The "value" *property* sets the current value.
             // This is a quirk of the DOM; I didn't invent it.
             // Other frameworks gloss this over; I think it's
             // more important to give you access to the browser